pipedrive/client-php/README.md

 ### <a name="add_a_product"></a>![Method: ](https://apidocs.io/img/method.png ".ProductsController.addAProduct") addAProduct

 > Adds a new product to the products inventory.
 For more information on how to add a product, see <a href="https://pipedrive.readme.io/docs/adding-a-product" target="_blank" rel="noopener noreferrer">this tutorial</a>.
+Note that you can supply additional custom fields along with the request that are not described here.
+These custom fields are different for each Pipedrive account and can be recognized by long hashes as keys.
+To determine which custom fields exists, fetch the productFields and look for 'key' values.

 ```php